Carter, NCA&T rout Alcorn State 64-44 in Celebration Bowl

 Alcorn State moved ahead briefly when Harper found wide receiver Chris Blair wide open for a 59-yard scoring pass with 7:55 left.

+Both quarterbacks grew up outside of Atlanta, and Carter most enjoyed his reunion.

+“Playing in front of my family is a blessing because most of my family can’t make it to see me play in (Greensboro), North Carolina . . . it’s a great feeling,” he said.
+“We watched film on them and we knew with heavy play-action they were going to come down (near the line of scrimmage).”

-Jah-Maine Martin helped NCA&T put the game away in the third quarter.
+Martin helped NC A&T put the game away in the third quarter.
 He rushed seven times in 0the first half for one yard, but he took the first play of the second half 75 yards off right tackle to score.
 Martin gained 117 yards rushing in the period.
 He finished with 110 yards on the ground.

 THE TAKEAWAY